Evelyn de Rothschild

-Early life
+Early life and education

-Evelyn de Rothschild was born on 29 August 1931, to a Jewish family.
+Evelyn de Rothschild was born in Mayfair, London on 29 August 1931, to a Jewish family.
 The son of Anthony Gustav de Rothschild (1887–1961) and Yvonne Lydia Louise Cahen d'Anvers (1899–1977), he was named after his uncle Evelyn Achille de Rothschild who was killed in action in World War I. Evelyn de Rothschild spent several of his boyhood years in the United States during World War II.
 He was a pupil at Harrow School and then studied history at Trinity College, Cambridge, but dropped out before gaining a degree.
 Born into great wealth, he became one of England's most eligible bachelors, spending his youth travelling, socialising, driving exotic sports cars, enjoying thoroughbred horse racing and playing polo.
 It was not until age 26 that he decided to join N M Rothschild & Sons banking house to be trained in the family's business.
 In 1955, a couple of years prior to Sir Evelyn's entry into the family's business, his father had to retire from the position of chairman due to illness and his cousin Victor Rothschild took over as chairman.